varvet/godmin/README.md

 Godmin should be up and running at `localhost:3000`

 ### Engine installation
 Use when the admin is part of the same codebase as the main application.
-Typically you want to access the admin section at `localhost:3000/admin`.
+E.g. you want to access the admin section at `localhost:3000/admin`.

 Generate a [mountable engine](http://guides.rubyonrails.org/engines.html):
 ```sh